mhellmic/bamboo-automate/README.md

       if description == task_description:
         res = delete_job_task(conn, job_id, task_id)

+### Change Permissions
+You can change a permission by specifying it as a four-tuple: (usertype, username, permissiontype, value).
+All other values remain unchanged.
+This function is not very efficient for multiple changes, since it requests a permission list from bamboo on every invocation.

+* The usertype takes values 'user', 'group' or 'other.
+* The username is the short username in bamboo.
+* The permissiontype is 'read', 'write', 'build', 'clone', 'admin', or 'all' to change all permissions for this user.
+* The value is either True or False.

+    change_plan_permission(conn,
+                           plan_key,
+                           ('user','admin','all',True))

+    change_plan_permission(conn,
+                           plan_key,
+                           ('group','devel','build',True))

+    change_plan_permission(conn,
+                           plan_key,
+                           ('other','Anonymous Users','all',False))

 ### Common Operations
 These are hints how to do common operations on results.
 They might not be optimal solutions.